Ben’s Bugs has seen a huge increase in pest infestations since the beginning of COVID-19, but why?

 these pests can increase dramatically, increasing the level of infestation ultimately being

-very costly to any business upon reopening after COVID-19, as the larger the infestation to harder to eradicate the infestation.
+very costly to any business upon reopening after COVID-19, as the larger the infestation to harder to eradicate it.

 Other issues which can arise from infestations in domestic and commercial properties are;